 Javanika Mody, Ph.D., professor

 Thomas Saunders, DVM, assistant professor

 Gregory Schrader, Ph.D., professor

 Krista White, Ph.D., assistant professor

 Maury Hutchens, technical specialist

 Michael Norman, laboratory manager

-Located in Dragun, Room 120 (410-777-6370), the Science Computer Lab has about 20 computers equipped with software to support a variety of science courses.
+Located in Dragun Room 120, (410-777-6370), the Science Computer Lab has about 20 computers equipped with software to support a variety of science courses.
 Internet access is also available.
-You may use these computers during Computer Lab open hours, when a lab technician is present.
+This lab can be reserved for class use by your instructor.

 The Biology and Environmental Club is a place for those passionate about the life sciences to grow, learn, and experience biology together.
 We do various events related to the sciences such as field trips, guest speakers, and on campus projects.